DevCicadaQ/CursorVIPFeedback/FAQ.md

 Without meeting these requirements, Cursor VIP may work incorrectly or fail to launch at all.

+## Your free trial has expired.

+Currently there is no direct solution to this situation.
+It is recommended to use claude-3.5-haiku as this provides a reliable workaround.

 ## Too many free trial accounts used on this machine.

 Cursor VIP automatically resolves this issue without requiring any additional actions on your part.